andykamp/body-tracker/README.md

     -

 ## Todo
+- FIX invalidateing userProvider so it updates children!!!!
+- update cache rather than refetch
+- use react-query on useMeasurements....
+- use a rest api for error handling
+- look at tailwind templates or markus library
+- protein/calory targets should adjust to the average weight!
+    - maybe put in provider??
+- add light/dark theme
+- fix auth loading state
+- fix loading state while user is loggin in
+- so that the user is never null. add types for this
+- user-server should be a sepearea lib
+    - should import types from diet, oura and withing
+    - their types etc should be in a common lib
+- determine data or measurements
 - use chatGPT to generate input/output forn whitings and oura
 - create fixtures and tests
 - add weeksly average